 We were a part of YouthWire, a collection of 5 youth-led media hubs across California.
 YouthWire began as a project of New America Media, which was the country’s first and largest national collaboration and advocate of 2,000 ethnic news organizations.
 In 2018, The kNOw Youth Media became a project of Youth Leadership Institute.

 Johnsen Del Rosario (he/him)

 Johnsen joined The kNOw Youth Media as a youth reporter in 2015, writing on health and justice issues in the community.
 As a reporter, he wrote the graphic novel, “How Did We Get Here?
 Fresno”, an in-depth look at how Fresno’s political, social, racial, and economic history shaped the city of Fresno to what it is today.
-With a strong passion for youth development, youth voice, and community health, Johnsen became staff in 2018 and now coordinates The kNOw Youth Media and other storytelling programs, as well as Betting On Our Future and the Golden Plains work in West Fresno County, as a Program Manager.
+With a strong passion for youth development, youth voice, and community health, Johnsen became staff in 2018 and now manages The kNOw Youth Media and other storytelling programs, as well as Betting On Our Future and the Golden Plains work in West Fresno County, as a Program Manager.
 Johnsen graduated with a degree in Mass Communications and Journalism from California State University, Fresno and was part of Fusion’s Rise Up: Be Heard journalism fellowship in 2017.